Camp Nou Experience

 Camp Nou information

 Among Barcelona’s most-visited sites is the massive stadium of Camp Nou (which means New Field in Catalan), home to the legendary Futbol Club Barcelona.
 Attending a game amid the roar of the crowds is an unforgettable experience.
-Football fans who aren't able to see a game can get a taste of all the excitement at the museum, with its multimedia exhibits, and a self-guided tour of the stadium.
+Football fans who aren't able to see a game can get a taste of all the excitement at the Camp Nou Experience , which includes a visit to interactive galleries and a tour of the stadium.
+The season runs from September to May.

 You will almost definitely find scalpers lurking near the ticket windows.
 They are often club members and can sometimes get you in at a significant reduction.
 Don’t pay until you are safely seated.